harshadjs/fast-commit-atc-2024/README.md

 # Fast Commit ATC 2024 Benchmarking

 This repository contains benchmarking scripts that were used to evaluate fast commit performance for ATC 2024 paper.
-We have merged majority of the fast commit kernel code into the upstream Linux kernel.
+I have merged majority of the fast commit kernel code into the upstream Linux kernel.
 Kernel versions >= 5.10 support Fast Commits natively.
-Some kernel patches are being [actively reviewed](link) upstream, and we expect them to be merged soon as well.
+Some kernel patches are being [actively reviewed](link) upstream, and I expect them to be merged soon as well.
 These unmerged patches can be found [here](https://github.com/harshadjs/fc-perf-v2).